-ASEAN Regional Forum (ARF)
+ASEAN Regional Forum

-The ARF is a key forum for security dialogue in Asia, complementing the various bilateral alliances and dialogues.
-It provides a setting in which members can discuss current regional security issues and develop cooperative measures to enhance peace and security in the region.
+Established in 1994, the Foreign Minister-led ASEAN Regional Forum (ARF) is an important platform for security dialogue in the Indo-Pacific.
+It provides a setting in which members can discuss current security issues and develop cooperative measures to enhance peace and security in the region.

 Australia's Involvement in the ARF

 Australia was a founding member of the ARF and has been an active participant in the ARF's discussions and activities ever since.

 Australia actively co-sponsors ARF statements that are adopted by Ministers, for instance: